Retrofitting Services: New Trend in Smart Manufacturing

 So carrying out the retrofitting process should be knowledge-based in order for the process to become optimized.

 There are not so many companies that have gained experience in the sector.
-So you should carefully select software supplier in order for the process of retrofit to go smoothly and lead to optimization.
+So you should carefully select a software supplier in order for the process of retrofit to go smoothly and lead to optimization.

 If you’re looking for a software provider for your retrofit operations, Elinext is ready to help you with any type of software that would enable your manufacturing data gathering and analysis.

-Security becomes of an issue here as well.
+Security becomes an issue here as well.
 The protocols should securely transfer data after the introduction of the new elements to an old system.
 As the network is connected, one weak spot can expose the data and make the network susceptible to cyber-attacks.

 Updating a protocol with continued security and assessing the risks is the key for all your efforts to not go in vain.